keyten/obsidian-reels/README.md

 # Obsidian Reels
 This plugin downloads reels from instagram and saves them to your vault.

+The plugin is forked from [obsidian-thumbnails](https://github.com/Meikul/obsidian-thumbnails).

+Doesn't support mobiles.

 ## Installation

 After installing the plugin, you need to set the folder to save the reels in the settings.